noetl/noetl/documentation/docs/reference/dsl/dsl_analysis_and_evaluation.md

 │  ┌─────────────┐    ┌─────────────────────────────────────────┐ │
 │  │ Step with   │───▶│ 1.
 Evaluate loop.collection              │ │
 │  │ loop:       │    │ 2.
 Emit iterator_started                 │ │
-│  │   element   │    │ 3.
+│  │   in        │    │ 3.
 For each element:                     │ │
+│  │   iterator  │    │    - Bind iterator variable               │ │
 │  │   mode      │    │    - Create command with tool+context    │ │
 │  │   tool      │    │    - Dispatch to NATS                    │ │
 │  └─────────────┘    │ 4.
 Track iteration events                │ │